-Work, Housing and Transport without private cars
+Work, Housing and Transport, without private cars

 *Bournville, Saltaire, Toyota City, Silicon Valley tech campuses and Tata’s Jamshedpur